ponylang/rfcs/text/0000-safe-local-variable.md

 # Unresolved questions

 The current proposal is only studying function call.
-Probably it can be generalized at every kind of scope nesting.
+Probably it can be generalized at every kind of scope nesting, like local variables in loops.